Bismuth vanadate

 Bismuth vanadate is the inorganic compound with the formula BiVO4.
 It is a bright yellow solid.
 It is widely studied as visible light photo-catalyst with a narrow band gap of less than 2.4 eV.
 It is a representative of "complex inorganic colored pigments," or CICPs.
 More specifically, bismuth vanadate is a mixed-metal oxide.
 Bismuth vanadate is also known under the Colour Index International as C.I.
 Pigment Yellow 184.
 It occurs naturally as the rare minerals pucherite, clinobisvanite, and dreyerite.

 History and uses

 Bismuth vanadate is a bright yellow powder and may have a slight green tint.
-When used as a pigment it contains a high Chroma and excellent hiding power.
+When used as a pigment it has a high chroma and excellent hiding power.
 In nature, bismuth vanadate can be found as the mineral pucherite, clinobisvanite, and dreyerite depending on the particular polymorph formed.
 Its synthesis was first recorded in a pharmaceutical patent in 1924 and began to be used readily as a pigment in the mid-1980s.
 Today it is manufactured across the world for pigment use.